 3. Overconsumption and waste

-Humans consume too much yet also not enough when you consider how much food waste is produced each year — about 1.4 billion tons across the globe.
-This uncertain balancing act between two factors can have a detrimental impact on the environment and can harm sustainability efforts which can mean you stagnate in your sustainable journey.
+Humans consume too much yet also not enough when you consider how much food waste is produced each year — about 1.4 billion tons globally.
+This uncertain balancing act between two factors can detrimentally impact the environment and can stagnate sustainability efforts.

-Such issues often occur because people don’t know how to make the most of food waste or they do not understand why they don’t need to purchase as much, whether they buy too many clothes or feel compelled to make a huge meal that will only be eaten by a few.
+Such issues often occur because people aren’t aware of how to make the most of food waste or they do not understand why they don’t need to purchase as much.
 Composting, proper food storage, and meal prep can prevent food waste and help you maintain a healthier and less indulgent diet.

 4. Size of your home

-If you live in a big home, the impact of your home’s size on the environment is something you must recognize.
+If you live in a big home, the impact of your home’s size on the environment is something to consider.
 While you may switch off the lights, this doesn’t mean everyone does.
-Additionally, everyone making their own meals means that the oven (and therefore energy) is used more often throughout the day.
 This isn’t to suggest you downsize and cram everyone into a single room, but encouraging others to be more mindful of how they consume energy, especially in a large household, can make a small but important difference in your quest for sustainable living.
+Consider checking your insulation.
+Keep the doors to infrequently used rooms closed to prevent warm or cool air from drifting there unnecessarily.
+And unplug unused electronic devices, especially in rooms not often used.

 5. Home maintenance